 Jesus Christ Vampire Hunter: The unnamed assistant of the Mexican professional wrestler El Santo, whom Jesus calls in halfway through the film to help him defeat the vampires preying on the local lesbian population, serves as one of these, having no lines and being observed piled with luggage that weighs more than she does, rolled over and flattened into the mud under her boss's (substantial) weight, and otherwise subjected to various humiliating and unpleasant mishaps for no apparent reason.
 A somewhat literal example, as the most common mishap to befall her is having her ample and shapely posterior randomly fondled by any of the other members of the cast, which she accepts with a sigh of quiet annoyance.

-Lethal Weapon: Leo Getz (Joe Pesci) in these movies.
+Leo Getz (Joe Pesci) in the sequels to Lethal Weapon movies, starting with 2.
 Granted, he's a bit annoying but his heart's in the right place and he is actually useful.
 Despite this, he's treated horribly.
 At one point Riggs alters his medical chart in hospital so that he has to undergo unnecessary RECTAL surgery.

 Little Shop of Horrors: The chubby nurse during the "Dentist" song, first Orin Scrivello casually punches her when he talks about how he loves to cause things pain, then later he knocks her out when he slams a door in her face.